 If you only have 24 hours in Ireland and are coming from the airport, you can take a bus or the Airlink, and these will both drop you off in the city center.

 Taxis are available throughout the city if you need to get somewhere fast, which might be beneficial if you only have a day in Dublin.
 Just note that they are the most expensive option.
 You can also take the Luas, a light rail tram that runs through certain parts of the city.

 Buses run all day long and are a better choice when not going somewhere that’s a straight shot (like the Luas), and are fairly inexpensive.
 The last option is the DART, an electronic train that runs above the ground.
 This will get you to places further outside the city like the suburbs, although you may not have time for this if you only have one day in Dublin.

-You can also grab a pass for the Big Bus Dublin, which will drop you off at 32 different points of interests.
-Busses go by every 15 minutes, so when you’re done with one attraction you’ll just wait at the pick up point for the next bus.
+You can also grab a pass for the Big Bus Dublin, which will drop you off at 32 different points of interest.
+Busses go by every 15 minutes, so you’ll just wait at the pick-up point for the next bus when you’re done with one attraction.
 I’ve used these in various cities in Europe and always find them helpful when visiting a city on a time limit.

 No matter what you decide to do in Dublin in one day, you’ll love exploring this lively city during your trip.